Stuycs-K/project03-final-10-kogiantisf/README.md

 Poker simulator
-People can join anytime, and play with whatever money they have in their balance.
+People can join anytime, and play with whatever money they have in their balance. will start with a simpler guessing game, that will have shared board memory, and records of each player's win/losses.
 ### Instructions:

 How does the user install/compile/run the program.